 (2017) Data driven kinetic sculpture.

-Wood, Raspberry Pi, screen, Arduino, motor & custom software.
+Wood, solar wind data, raspberry Pi, screen, arduino, motor & custom software.

 “Cyma” (from Greek: κῦμα, meaning “wave”) is a real time data driven kinetic sculpture highly inspired by natural repeatability and wave movement.
 An array of wood planks, connected only with a nylon thread passed from the center, is hanged from the ceiling and reaches the floor.
 The bottom plank is rotating periodically and sets the whole sculpture in motion.
 The motion of the bottom plank is creating a wave that physically spreads from one wood to the other.
 Real time data of the solar wind are defining the motion of the wave.
 The whole sculpture is waving without any mechanical force (except from the bottom plank), in the natural fundamental frequency and in higher modes called harmonics in a hypnotic and mesmerizing way.